mautic/user-documentation/docs/campaigns/campaign_builder.rst

 When attaching an Action to a decision's **non-action** initiated decision path, the delay becomes how long the Contact has to take action before the Campaign progresses down the non-action path.
 Image showing delayed actions on a non-action decision path in a Campaign.

 #.
-The Delete Contact action also deletes the Campaign event log record about that contact.
-Therefore, though this action might always display 0% progress on the Campaign detail page, it could have deleted some Contacts.
+The Delete Contact action also deletes the Campaign event log record about that Contact.
+Therefore, though this action might always display 0% progress on the Campaign detail overview, it could have deleted some Contacts.

 .. note::
-    The Delete Contact action doesn’t allow other Campaign events to be connected to it.
-Since the Contact will not exist after this action is triggered, Campaign events cannot be triggered after this point.
+    The Delete Contact action doesn't allow connection with other Campaign events.
+Since the Contact won't exist after triggering this action, Campaign events can't exist after this point.

 After adding an action, you can place a decision on the Campaign.